onivim/oni2/docs/docs/for-developers/contributing.md

 * don't capitalize first letter
 * no dot (.) at the end

+Do NOT add temporary tags, like `[WIP]`, to the title.
+Instead use GitHub's draft function and/or labels.

 *Attribution: Adapted from [Angular's commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commit-message-format)*

 ##### PR body